Seemee/BTtools/README.md

 # BTtools
-Tools for processing Burrtools xmpuzzle files for Python
+Tools for processing Burrtools xmpuzzle files in Python